Adkimsm/yue-gen/README.md

 Then, yue.css will translate the contents of readme.md to HTML and write it to index.html.
 This index.html will be created in D:\yue\.

-While translating, the style file in yue.css will be transferred to a style tag in index.html, so you can just write Markdown without worrying, and leave everything about HTML to yue-css.
+While translating, the style file in yue.css will be transferred to a style tag in index.html, so you can just write Markdown without worrying, and leave everything about HTML to yue-gen.

-Translated with www.DeepL.com/Translator (free version)